awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-dbproxytargetgroup-connectionpoolconfigurationinfoformat.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `MaxConnectionsPercent`  <a name="cfn-rds-dbproxytargetgroup-connectionpoolconfigurationinfoformat-maxconnectionspercent"></a>
 The maximum size of the connection pool for each target in a target group\.
-For Aurora MySQL, it is expressed as a percentage of the `max_connections` setting for the RDS DB instance or Aurora DB cluster used by the target group\.
+The value is expressed as a percentage of the `max_connections` setting for the RDS DB instance or Aurora DB cluster used by the target group\.
 Default: 100
 Constraints: between 1 and 100
 *Required*: No